Stigma can manifest itself in lots of different ways. Sometimes it's subtle, other times it's more obvious.

 - Social stereotypes often portray mental health problems and help-seeking as a sign of weakness – men and boys showing their feelings, for example, or people talking openly about mental health in the workplace.

-- Treating people differently due to their mental ill health, avoiding or underestimating their abilities can worsen their mental health and re-inforce negative feelings they may already have about themselves.
-Examples of this would be assuming someone won’t want to take part in activities,making choices on their behalf or assuming they won’t cope with certain things.
-Remember they are still the person you know, they are just working through a period of ill health and will benefit from your support.
+- Treating people differently due to their mental ill health, and avoiding or underestimating their abilities, can worsen their mental health, reinforcing any negative feelings they may have about themselves.
+Examples of this would be assuming that someone won’t want to take part in activities, making choices on their behalf or assuming that they won’t cope with certain situations.
+We should all remember that they are still the individuals we know – they are just working through a period of ill health and will benefit from your support.

-- Stigma occurs when people are treated as an illness rather than a person with individual needs, values and opinions; this can occur in the workplace, within health services or in personal / social contexts and can have a negative impact on a person’s sense of identity, self-worth and hope for a life beyond illness.
+- Stigma occurs when people are defined as an illness rather than as an individual with their own needs, values and opinions.
+This can occur in the workplace, within health services or in personal/social contexts; it can have a negative impact on a person’s sense of identity, self-worth and hope for a life beyond the illness.